-At Journey Autism & Behavioral Care Centers, we use a wide variety of tools, assessments, and approaches to help us address the unique needs and goals of each of our clients.
+At Journey ABA, we use a wide variety of tools, assessments, and approaches to help us address the unique needs and goals of each of our clients.

 One of the most foundational tools we rely on is the functional behavioral assessment (FBA), which is a practice used in our Florida and Massachusetts centers to understand why interfering behaviors may be occurring.
 Our team completes an FBA for each client at the start of ABA services as a part of our comprehensive assessment.

 The ultimate goal of the FBA is to help our experienced team of BCBAs create customized treatment plans for each client that address the specific reasons why interfering behavior occurs.

 Functional behavioral assessments (FBA) are an evidence-based practice used in applied behavior analysis (ABA) to determine why a child with autism spectrum disorder is exhibiting behaviors that interfere with participation in ongoing activities, and may be harmful or dangerous to our clients or others.
 Examples of these interfering behaviors include:

 The functional part of the phrase refers to identifying the function of a behavior, which is a more technical way of saying that we understand the specific reasons why the behavior may be more or less likely to occur.
 Our team may use a variety of methods to determine the function of a behavior, such as interviews with the client and caregivers, surveys and questionnaires, direct observations, and specialized assessments where we test specific contexts and responses for the behavior, such as descriptive analyses and functional analyses.